-The Sazarac is one of the oldest known craft cocktails and there’s no better place to sit and sip one than in the Sazarac Bar in The Roosevelt Hotel in the Central Business District.
-In 2008, the Sazarac was named the official cocktail of New Orleans, and rightfully so.
+The Sazerac is one of the oldest known craft cocktails and there’s no better place to sit and sip one than in the Sazerac Bar in The Roosevelt Hotel in the Central Business District.
+In 2008, the Sazerac was named the official cocktail of New Orleans, and rightfully so.
 It was originally crafted in 1838 by Antoine Amedie Peychaud of Peychaud’s Bitters.

 A potent cocktail, the French 75 is made with gin, Champagne, lemon juice, and sugar.
 The drink was created in 1915 at the New York Bar in Paris and was said to pack the punch of a French 75mm field gun, hence the name.
 The drink is served, appropriately, at the French 75 Bar connected to Arnaud’s Restaurant, and it feels right at home there.

 A light and refreshing drink for a hot New Orleans summer is the Pimm’s Cup, a cocktail that was reinvented from the original Pimm’s cocktail that was created in London by James Pimm.
 The drink was adjusted by Napoleon House to include lemonade, spritzer and a cucumber slice.
-You can also find a great Pimm’s Cup made by one of NOLA’s famous bartenders, Chris McMillan at Kingfish.
+The Napoleon House has been open since 1914 and is a must stop for cocktails in New Orleans.

-Now famous a every beach bar in the world, the Hurricane was originally invented in New Orleans by bartender Louis Culligan of the legendary Pat O’Brien’s on Bourbon Street when the bar found itself overstocked with rum.
-The original recipe calls for passion fruit syrup, lemon and dark Jamaican rum, a far cry from the sugary, bright-red drinks now being served by the gallons at Pat O’Brien’s, but it’s still required drinking when in New Orleans.
+The Hurricane was originally invented in New Orleans by bartender Louis Culligan of the legendary Pat O’Brien’s on Bourbon Street when the bar found itself overstocked with rum.
+The original recipe calls for passion fruit syrup, lemon and dark Jamaican rum, a far cry from the sugary, bright-red drinks now being served by the gallons at Pat O’Brien’s, but it’s still required drinking in New Orleans.

 Ramos Gin Fizz

-The Brandy Crusta, originally invented in 1852 by Joseph Santina in New Orleans, consists of Brandy, Curacao, sugar, bitters, and lemon juice.
-The Brandy Crusta is often served in a frosted glass, with a large orange peel and sugar rim.
-Today, you can get a great Brandy Crusta at French 75, though it’s not on the menu.
+The Brandy Crusta was invented in 1852 by Joseph Santina at his bar Jewel of the South in New Orleans It consists of Brandy, Curacao, sugar, bitters, and lemon juice.
+The Brandy Crusta is served in a frosted glass, with an orange peel and sugar rim.
+Today, you can get this resurrected iconic cocktail at the new Jewel of the South.

 Brandy Milk Punch

 You probably thought you’d never order something called milk punch, right?
-It doesn’t sound great, but don’t miss the opportunity to try one — you might be surprised.
+But don’t miss the opportunity to try one — you might be surprised.
 Often served during brunch, the drink is sweet and strong and can stand up to rich breakfast dishes.
 A good place to try a Brandy Milk Punch is at Bourbon House, but it’s served at most brunch spots in the city.

 Where to Stay in New Orleans